 Analyzing the cases your customer service team addresses will give you a clear idea of where you can provide reliable self-service, and what topics you will need to address.
 At the same time, keeping an eye on frequently searched terms related to customer pain points—not only in Google, but also on your own site—can give you further insight into your customers’ needs.

-Once you’ve identified recurring questions and problems, you next need to provide the solutions.
+Once you have identified recurring questions and problems, you next need to provide the solutions.
 Have your top support personnel review the questions and create easy-to-understand answers.
 The goal here is to provide users with a quick, uncomplicated guide that they can follow without having to call your support line.
 When appropriate, include videos, screenshots, and other examples in your answers.

 Creating accessible resources and setting up a knowledge base can be an effective approach to customer self-service, but it is not your only option.
-Other self-service channels may include creating chatbots, providing a service catalogue, and creating online communities.
+Other self-service channels may include creating chatbots, providing a service catalog, and creating online communities.

 Finally, create a place where users interact with software to search for solutions to their problems.
 This is called a self-service portal.